 The arena is available during spring and summer for large events, and it has a new sound system.
 In the winter, a well-maintained natural ice surface can accommodate your sport/recreation activities.

 Springside is proud to have a seniors' complex called Heritage Place (photo top left).
 It has four double suites and eight singles.
 For more information call Morlie Nehring at 306-792-2222.

 The Town of Springside is planning an EMO Committee to have a plan in place in the event of a disaster.
 The committee will meet regularly to update the plan.
-To find out when the next meeting is or for more information contact the coordinator or the Town Office.
+To find out when the next meeting is or for more information contact the Town Office.